| Yahoo! began life at

 FreeBSD project as we learned more about it and the

+people involved over the last two years.
 We started with a single Pentium 100 box running

 FreeBSD 2.0.5.
 We eventually migrated the rest of our